actions-on-google/dialogflow-transactions-nodejs/README.md

 1. Visit the [Google Cloud console](https://console.cloud.google.com/)
 for the project used in the [Actions console](https://console.actions.google.com).
+1. Navigate to the API Library.
+1. Search for and enable the Google Actions API.
 1. Navigate to the Credentials page in the API manager.
 You may need to enable access.
 1. Click Create credentials > Service Account Key
 1. Click the Select box under Service Account and click New Service Account